leo-seft/Learning-C/README.md

 - Understand the differences between fields and properties in C#.
 - Practice accessing class members from objects to perform complex tasks.
 - Example: Create a Person class with name, age, and hometown fields.
-The class should also have a bio method that prints the person's information.
+The class should also have a bio method that prints the person's information. please see Day6-OOP

 Inheritance and Polymorphism in C#

 - Learn about inheritance and polymorphism in C# programming.
-- Understand how to create derived classes that inherit from base classes.
+- Understand how to create derived classes that inherit from base classes. class DerivedClass : BaseClass{}
 - Example: Create a Shape calculator with a parent Shape class and subclasses like Circle, Triangle, Square.
 Implement an `Area()` method in each class to calculate respective areas.

+please see Day6-OOP

 Interfaces and Abstract Classes in C#

 - Learn about interfaces and abstract classes in C# programming.
 - Understand the differences between interfaces and abstract classes.
+  Interface is something classes must follow, abstract is a partial implementation that can be inherited
 - Practice creating interfaces and abstract classes to define common behavior for classes.
+  Please see Day6-OOP

 Build Something 🔨
 Option #1 - Scooter Application: